 - Horsetooth Reservoir has plenty of great hiking trails.
 There is an entry fee and information center on the south bay.

-- Armstrong Hotel – 45 unique, modern rooms set in a historic hotel, which first opened in 1923.
+Armstrong Hotel – This accommodation features 45 unique, modern rooms set in a historic hotel, which first opened in 1923.

 Old Town Fort Collins has plenty of places to eat thanks to the town’s large size and robust university presence.
 Whatever you’re hankering for, you can probably find it in FC.